 GCMC is the reference method because, for a chosen force field and enough sampling, it converges to the correct ensemble average.
 The price is sampling cost.

 Insertion becomes hard in dense pores.
-A random proposed molecule often overlaps with existing molecules or the framework, producing a huge energy increase and near-zero acceptance probability.
+A random proposed methane molecule can land too close to an existing methane molecule or a framework atom, producing a huge energy increase and near-zero acceptance probability.
 Narrow pores are also difficult because the allowed volume is a small fraction of the cell.
 The Markov chain then spends many steps proposing moves that do not change the state.

 Classical DFT: The Density View

 Classical DFT solves the same equilibrium problem without sampling particles.
 It treats \(\rho(\mathbf{r})\) as the optimization variable.
-Evans’ 1979 review is the classic starting point for this density-functional view of non-uniform classical fluids.
+In the running example, \(\rho(\mathbf{r})\) is the methane number density over the MOF-5 unit cell.
+Evans’ review is the classic starting point for this density-functional view of non-uniform classical fluids (Evans, 1979).

 Classical density functional theory.
 For a classical fluid at fixed \(T\) and \(\mu\), cDFT defines a grand-potential functional \(\Omega[\rho]\).
 The equilibrium density is the density field that minimizes it: